-This annual report provides a concise summary of water resource monitoring data collected in and adjacent to Loudoun County, by government, private and volunteer organizations during calendar year 2022.
+This annual report provides a concise summary of water resource monitoring data collected in and adjacent to Loudoun County, by government, private and volunteer organizations during calendar year 2023.
 Specifically, the report summarizes data characterizing precipitation, streamflow, groundwater levels, and surface water and groundwater quality.
 The data are presented in a concise format with an emphasis on the processed data, rather than raw readings or measurements.
-Observations and key findings for 2022 include:
+Observations and key findings for 2023 include:

-- Less than normal precipitation especially during March and April. - Streamflow rates were generally normal with no new peak discharges and no days in which flow was less than 0.2 cubic feet per second (CFS). - Groundwater water levels observed at the monitoring well network were typical and two displayed new low values. - Surface water nutrient levels were typical and without changes in the long-term trend. - Bacteria levels in streams remained consistently high. - Stream monitoring for benthic macroinvertebrate exhibited higher stress levels in eastern Loudoun. - Groundwater concentration of manganese and iron for new wells drilled in 2022 was higher than the average of previous years.
+- Greater than normal precipitation especially during July, September and December. - Streamflow rates were significantly below normal with no new peak discharges and three streams (Beaverdam Creek, Goose Creek Middleburg) in which there were many days when the flow was less than 0.2 cubic feet per second (CFS). - Groundwater water levels observed at the monitoring well network were typical and two displayed new low values. - Surface water nutrient levels were typical and without changes in the long-term trend. - Bacteria levels in streams remained consistently high. - Stream monitoring for benthic macroinvertebrate exhibited higher stress levels in eastern Loudoun. - Groundwater concentration of manganese and iron for new wells drilled in 2023 was higher than the average of previous years.

-WATER RESOURCES 2022 HIGHLIGHT:
+WATER RESOURCES 2023 HIGHLIGHT: GROUNDWATER RECHARGE UPDATE